revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-65. Tell me something about the sparkSession, what is the purpose to used SparkSession in Hadoop.
+65.Tell me something about the sparkSession, what is the purpose to used SparkSession in Hadoop.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

 Spark Session is introduced to use in a combined class for different contexts, we used to have in SQL Context as well as Hive Context.
-It is a entry point of Spark which is used to creating a Spark Session.
-It will be created using Sparksession.builder ().
+It is a entry point of Spark which is used to creating a Spark Session.It will be created using Sparksession.builder ().
 It includes all the APIs available in different contexts –
 •	Spark Context,
 •	SQL Context,